 Since then, we have started looking for existing community-based programmes to join and organisations to support us in sourcing from risk countries.
 At the beginning of 2022 we initiated a collaboration with Build a Nest, an NGO supporting the responsible growth and creative engagement of the artisans through dedicated programmes.
-This organization has supported us in finding a suitable partner with which to start a production of some artisanal items: the selected partner, based in Madagascar, has worked closely with our bags division team during the whole year to produce 3 items that will be included in the Spring Summer 24 collection.

-CHILD LABOUR AND YOUNG WORKERS CONTINUED Moreover, with the same objective of supporting local craftmanship, during 2022 SMC collaborated with the Ethical Fashion Initiative for our Spring Summer 23 collection.
+This organisation has supported us in finding a suitable partner with which to start a production of some artisanal items: the selected partner, based in Madagascar, has worked closely with our bags division team during 2022 and 2023, to produce 3 items that have been included in the Spring Summer 24 collection launched in 2023.
+Moreover, with the same objective of supporting local craftmanship, during 2022 SMC collaborated with the Ethical Fashion Initiative for our Spring Summer 23 collection.
 In our collection we have included some Raffia bags handwoven by EFI's artisan network in Kenya, and in particular by women belonging to the Kamba tribe in Kutui county, known worldwide for their basketry skills.
 We have also provided these artisans with proper training for raffia weaving to introduce a skillset to the group, given the complexity of this process.